Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 The amount you can make through affiliate marketing depends heavily on your target audience, the products they buy using your link, and the commission structure.

-25. Write and Sell an eBook
+25. Write and sell an ebook

 If you have specialized knowledge about specific topics from the classroom, you can put it in an eBook and sell it.
 Topics can range from how to teach older students and keep them engaged, to tips for managing a room of fifth graders.